 - 1 cup/150g of raw cashews (soaked overnight, rinsed, and drained)

 - 1 teaspoon vanilla extract

-- Press the dough into the bottom of a silicone heart-shaped mold or any shape you like.
+Press the dough into the bottom of a silicone heart-shaped mould or any shape you like.
 And set the base in the fridge while you prepare the cheesecakes.

 Blend the raw cashews, coconut milk, maple syrup, lemon juice, coconut oil, and vanilla together in a